 Follow nature’s example

 Let dried leaves that have fallen remain on the soil under your shrubs and trees.
-They will act as a free mulch:
+All the benefits of mulch without the cost:

 - break down to provide nutrients over time for the plant